Akasho09/sem6/IP/S1/Unit 1/readme.md

 - Type of service: Low Delay, High Throughput, Reliability (8 bits) Differentiated Services Code Point (DSCP).
 3 bits	Precedence (Priority)
-4 bits	Delay, Throughput, Reliability
+4 bits	Delay, Throughput, Reliability ,C=Cost
 1 bit	Explicit Congestion Notification (ECN)
 PPPDTRCE
-C=Cost

 - Total Length: Length of header + Data (16 bits), which has a minimum value 20 bytes and the maximum is 65,535 bytes.
 - Identification: Unique Packet Id for identifying the group of fragments of a single IP datagram (16 bits)